 Costitx, Mallorca, Things to do and see, hotels, market

-Things to do and see in Costitx
+Things to do in Costitx

 VISIT THE ONE AND ONLY MALLORCA PLANETARIUM